GovanifY/kh2vif/README.md

 # obj2kh2v
 Model importer for Kingdom Hearts 2

-It's as dirty as it can get and doesn't even include VU1 assembler for now but eh, it kinda works.
+It's as dirty as it can get but eh, it kinda works.

 Oh btw when I mean it kinda works datas are roughly placed, I just made the tool in a day.
 It is still missing memory checks and additional shading